mrhavens/DockerTrap/README.md

 ### Final install notes

 Make sure to commit the image as "`honeypot:latest`".
 You may also wish to create additional accounts named `user`, `guest`, `admin`, `temp`, etc., and give them weak passwords like `1234`, or `password` to let brute-force attackers crack your host easily.
 The IP address of the attacker's host is passed to the container in the environment variable `REMOTE_HOST`.
 For logging, you may want to configure an rsyslog instance to forward logs to the host machine.

+## TODO

+1. Firewall rules are bugged and more restrictive than intended
+2. Logging with auditd is still bugged and not working as intended
+3. Docker API honeypot `apitrap.sh` needs a lot of work (or replaced); this is intended to be avaliable to each Docker container
+4. Auto install still needed

+## Attribution

+Thanks goes to [Peter Kasza](https://github.com/mrschyte) for the origional [Dockerpot](https://github.com/mrschyte/dockerpot); brilliant work.